 Recent years have seen summer associate classes composed primarily of 2Ls.
-Many firms hire a handful of 1Ls each year – often via scholarships or competitions – but the chances of nabbing a spot as a 3L are slim: according to NALP, only 18% of firms in 2017 reported any third-year recruiting activity, with a microscopic quantity of offers made to 3Ls.
+Many firms hire a handful of 1Ls each year – often via scholarships or competitions – but the chances of nabbing a spot as a 3L are slim: according to NALP, only 15% of firms in 2019 reported any third-year recruiting activity, with a microscopic quantity of offers made to 3Ls.
 As such, many law students concentrate on applications during the summer following their 1L year, when the on-campus recruiting season kicks off.
-Competition is fierce so it's vital that your grades and extracurriculars are up to scratch when you apply – for information about when and how to apply for summer spots, see our feature on the OCI process.
+Competition is fierce so it's vital that your grades and extracurriculars are up to scratch when you apply.

 As a summer, you'll likely get the chance to try out work across a variety of practice groups, which “can be really helpful if you don't have a clear idea of what you want to go into,” sources agreed.
 Some firms, like Willkie, Milbank and King & Spalding, even have formal rotation systems in place to ensure summer associates experience a broad mix of assignments.
 At the end of the program, candidates typically submit a preference for a particular practice group that is taken into consideration at the offers stage.